tomaszpolanski/fast_flutter_driver/README.md

 Toolkit for running rapidly flutter driver tests on desktop.

 This package simplifies the creation of Flutter Driver tests that can be run in bulk without restarting or rebuilding the application.
-An example how the toolkit works can be found in [this article](https://medium.com/flutter-community/blazingly-fast-flutter-driver-tests-5e375c833aa).
+An example of how the toolkit works can be found in [this article](https://medium.com/flutter-community/blazingly-fast-flutter-driver-tests-5e375c833aa).

 ## Usage